elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 This is provided that the transceiver was created with `addTrack` and not with `addTransceiver`.
 But why is this so?
-The assumption is that when the user calls `addTrack` (and thereby creates a transceiver under the hood), they might not pay attention to how this track is sent to the other side.
+The assumption is that when the user calls `addTrack` (and thereby creates a transceiver under the hood), they don't pay attention to how this track is sent to the other side.
-However, this is not the case when a user explicitly creates a transceiver with `addTransceiver`.
+However, this is not the case when the user explicitly creates a transceiver with `addTransceiver`.

 <!-- tabs-open -->